holans/ST-COS/NOTES.md

 length 1, take cutpoint to be `mean(period-1, period)`.
 Otherwise take it to be `mean(period)`.
 This at least matches Jon's numbers.
 Or even better, we can let the user provide a function based on the period.

+# Scott Meeting
+* We should support/discuss reading shapefile and areal data separately, and joining them.
+* We could auto-project all the observed domains to the fine-level one.
+* We'll want to make some maps.
+Either by example or by making some helper functions.